Paradigm Health offers a variety of diagnostic testing services depending on the specialist treating your condition. Here are a few services offered:

 Yes, if we participate with your insurance company.

 We participate with Medicare and with most of the major carriers in this area.
 We do not participate with any Medicaid programs.
 If you have a HMO which requires a referral to a specialist, it is your responsibility to obtain that referral from your PCP.
-Please see our listing of participating carriers for more information.

 The consultation visit with the physician (if no additional testing is involved) should last 30 minutes, on average.
 This depends on your chief medical complaint, as well as the complexity of your medical history and other factors.
 The actual length of the visit will vary patient by patient.
 The physician will review your chief complaint, past medical history, family and social history, current listing of medications and allergies.
 He/she will give you a physical exam, including a specific neurological exam.
 At the conclusion of the visit, the physician may request certain lab or other diagnostic tests to identify or rule out certain diagnoses.
 Initial prescriptions or sample medications may be provided.
 A follow up visit may be scheduled to review lab and/or test results with you.